ovgu-ailab/idl2025/assignment2.md

 # Assignment 2: Watch Line Go Down
 **Deadline: April 29th, 20:00**

-Please note!
-If you can read this, the files for this assignment have not been uploaded yet.
-Please check back later!

 Visualizing the learning progress as well as the behavior of a deep model is extremely useful for troubleshooting in case of unexpected outcomes, or just bad results.
 In this assignment, you will get to know TensorBoard, a visualization suite originally developed for Tensorflow that